You woke up this morning, and found your dog’s bed empty. You realized there is no need to walk today, or make food. The house felt empty and cold.

 If your dog finds familiar smells and some water, it will stay in the area.

-Then you go and check this place, at least once a day, and during different times.
+Then you go and check this place, at least once a day, and during different times of day.
 Because dogs are strongly habitual: if you always check at the same time, you could just be missing each other.

 Optional: Use A Bloodhound